 WARNING

-Tire pressure that is too high or too low shortens the service life of the tire and affects driving behavior.
+Tire pressure that is too high or too low shortens tire service life and can noticeably change driving behavior.
+Incorrect pressure may make the vehicle feel less stable, reduce steering precision, and increase the distance needed to stop.

-Different tire pressures or low tire pressures can increase tire wear, decrease vehicle stability, increase braking distance, and result in tire damage, tire failure and loss of vehicle control.
+Different tire pressures from side to side, or generally low tire pressure on one or more wheels, can increase tire wear, reduce vehicle stability, extend braking distance, and lead to tire damage, tire failure, or sudden loss of vehicle control.

 This can cause serious accidents and fatal injuries.